abdulrehman244/Ecommerce_System_DartFinal_Assignment/ProjectDetail.md

-Mini Ecommerce Management System (Console-Based in Dart)
+Ecommerce System (Console-Based in Dart)

 ## Project Description

-This is a simple console-based project in Dart which simulates a mini ecommerce management system.
+This is a simple console-based project in Dart which simulates a ecommerce system.
 The system includes three main roles:

 1. Manager
 2. Seller